 1-20 of 21 items from 2017 « Prev | Next »

 Next up on our list….

-The Show | CBS’ Madam Secretary (Sundays at 8/7c, premiering Sept.
-21)
+The Show | Wisdom of the Crowd (Sundays at 8/7c, premiering Oct.
+1 at 8:30 pm)

-The Competition | NBC’s Sunday Night Football, ABC’s Once Upon a Time and Fox’s The Simpsons/Ghosted (new) and ABC’s To Tell the Truth
+The Competition | NBC’s Sunday Night Football, Fox’s The Simpsons/Ghosted (new) and ABC’s To Tell the Truth

 - Variety Staff